 When it comes to light therapy, one of the nice things about a wake-up light is that it’s a set-and-forget system.
 Once you’ve got your dawn simulation and dusk simulation setup, you don’t usually need to do much in order to use it.
 Just go to bed, which you’ll be doing anyway.

-If you are working with a Light Therapy Light or SAD lamp, you’ll need to actively carve out 30 minutes + to sit in front of it to get benefits.
+If you are working with Light Therapy Glasses or a SAD lamp, you’ll need to actively carve out 30 minutes or more to sit in front of it to get benefits.
 With the dawn simulator, it will just turn on at the right time in order to help your sleep and wake-up process.

 Color Temperature Changes